mowito/mowito_amd64/docs/source/step_1.rst

 =======================
-Step 1 : Choosing a Bot
+Step 1 : Choosing a Bot for Simulation
 =======================

 The following Bot are currently compatible with the Mowito Navigation Stack.